Resources » Articles/Knowledge Sharing » Health

 Natural sweeteners like sucrose (cane sugar), lactose (milk sugar), fructose (fruit sugar), not only give sweetness but also add calories to the person who intake them.
-Therefore, the diabetic patients are preferred to use artificial sweeteners instead of natural sweetening agents which would keep them away from problems related to 'Obesity.'
+Therefore, the diabetic patients are preferred to use artificial sweeteners instead of sweetening agents which would keep them away from problems related to 'Obesity.'

 Artificial sweeteners are low calorie substances which are used as sweetening agents to replace sugar and other calorific food substances.
 Artificial Sweeteners are useful in controlling blood sugar level and Insulin levels in the body.
 Many kinds of artificial sweeteners are available in the market; the three primaries among them are Aspartame, Saccharin, and Sucralose.
 The others are Alitame, Neotame, Cyclamate, Manitol, Sorbitol, etc,

 Chemically Aspartame is the methyl ester of a phenylalanine/aspartic acid dipeptide bonds are present.
-It is 160 times sweeter than ordinary table sugar and 70 percent of all Aspartame is used in sodas and cool drinks.
+It is 160 times sweeter than ordinary table sugar and 70 percent of all Aspartame is used in s and cool drinks.
 It has flavor enhancing properties.
 When taken in less it is metabolized.
 Its trade name is neutral sweet.
 It is used in carbonated beverages, puddings, frozen fruit juices etc,